xuankimtran/docs-1/pages/katalon-analytics/docs/kt_run_parallel_agent.md

 3. Creat a Script Repository.
 See: [Upload Test Scripts from a Git Repository](https://docs.katalon.com/katalon-analytics/docs/git-test-project.html#create-git-script-repositories).

-    You can now see the newly-created Script Repository appear on the list of Script Repositories in the **Script Repositories** page.
+    You can now see the newly-created Script Repository appear in the **Script Repositories** page.

 4. Click on the Script Repository you have created.